Disko island - Qeqertarsuaq

 Dog Sledding on Lyngmarks Bræ

 The area around Qeqertarsuaq offers plenty of opportunities for different activities.
-In the summer it is possible to go dog sledding on Lyngmarksbræen – one of the only places in Greenland that offers dog sledding in the summer.Please note that dogsleding at Lyngmark Glacier, not will be possible after mid July to the end of August, as the snow will be to soft.
+In the summer it is possible to go dog sledding on Lyngmarksbræen – one of the only places in Greenland that offers dog sledding in the summer.Please note that dogsleding at Lyngmark Glacier, will only be offered mid june to mid august.
 It is possible to trek to the top and back on the same day or you can choose an overnight stay in a charming hut on “Lyngmarksbræen”.
 From the top of the glacier at 1200 m. the view over Disko Bay and the waters we have just sailet, is outstanding.

 Hiking and Nature on Disko Island